 The Direct Membership Solicitation (DMS) program is a membership recruitment tool of The American Legion that has been in effect since 1982.
 Eligible veterans are offered an introductory rate of $25.
 This is the primary way Post 1000 membership grows as those who take advantage of the DMS program are placed in Post 1000.
 The renewal rate is the same as the headquarters post (Post 1000) rate in the department where they live.
 The current Post 1000 annual dues are $47.00.
 The individual must certify their eligibility on the application they return to national by indicating the dates they served on active duty, their character of discharge, their branch of service and their birth date.

 Your post constitution and by-laws contains the best information for your specific post.
 Both these document and your post's standing rules are available from your post adjutant.
-Examples of a post constitution and by-law and instructions to change them are available on the Resource Page
+The District 16 Member Handbook is a good resource for information about officer duties.
+Member Handbook

 Some of the most frequently asked questions (FAQ) are those asked about acronyms.
 The American Legion is no exception as we have our fair share.
 When people do not know the meaning of an acronym, whether a TLA*, FLA* or SLA*, they can block effective communication.
 When using an acronym in your writing you should always define it the first time you use it in your document.
 A simple example of how to define the acronym - Three Letter Acronym (TLA), Four/Five Letter Acronym (FLA), or Six Leteer Acronym (SLA) .
 This is especially true when you mean Five Letter Acronym (FLA) and everyone else thinks you mean Four Letter Acronym. :-)